Defining Default Values

 Sometimes we can have properties that are optional and that can have default values.
-You can define the default values for your DTO
+You can define the default values for your `DTO` properties in the `defaults` function:

 class UserDTO extends ValidatedDTO